 Most rods will come in two or four pieces.
 Also, some of the higher-end rods will have alignment dots to help you get on the water faster.
 Make sure the guides are all properly aligned and facing the proper direction.
 You need to be able to run the fly line directly up from the fly reel through all of the guides.

-It’s not a bad idea to put some wax on the male sections of the rod.
+It’s not a bad idea to put some wax on the male components of the rod.
 This will allow for easier assembly and breakdown.
 While it’s not necessary, it can ensure the rod is going to stay in good shape.